tpvasconcelos/tpvasconcelos.io/_pages/education.md

 title: Education

-subtitle: Dedicated student, eager to learn and excel in my academic studies
+subtitle:

 permalink: /education/

 ---

-## Mathematics GradDip

-- **Institution:** King’s College London - University of London, UK
-- **Period:** Sep 2017 - Aug 2018

-During this 1-year mathematics graduate programme at KCL, I developed a strong and robust mathematical foundation for further studies and research in theoretical physics.
-Many of the technical skills I acquired here are highly transferable to other fields of applied mathematics and statistics.
-My mathematical intuition to interpret and build mathematical models for simple and complex systems was refined.

-## Physics BSc
+## 📚 TL;DR

-- **Institution:** Royal Holloway, University of London, UK
-- **Classification:** First Class Honours
-- **Period:** Sep 2013 - Jun 2017

-Over the course of my degree, I was able to develop the intuition to identify relevant laws and principles and apply appropriate mathematical tools and approximations when working on advanced problems in physics.
-Throughout my Undergraduate studies, I developed several scientific computing projects, with a focus on data analysis, molecular dynamics, and simulations.
-The looooong hours spent in the lab exposed me to advanced experimental methods in collection of experimental data, and I gained experience in evaluating the significance of the data, drawing relevant conclusions, applying the appropriate mathematical methods and calculating the significant statistics (it was worth it after all!).
-I also got plenty of experience in communicating scientific information and producing clear and accurate scientific reports.

-## Intercultural Exchange Year

-- **Institution:** River Ridge High School, USA
-- **Classification:** 93% GPA
-- **Period:** Aug 2011 - May 2012

-Took part in a 1-year exchange program
-([AFS - American Field Service](https://afs.org)) for my last year of secondary studies.
-Achieved top grades for mathematics, physics, and chemistry with scores ranging from 95% to 100%.
-Selected for a worldwide science and engineering competition ([WYSE](https://wyse.engineering.illinois.edu/)) where I won 1st place in the Physics examination.

-## Science & Technology High School Diploma

-- **Institution:** Escola Salesiana de Manique, Portugal
-- **Classification:** 80% GPA
-- **Period:** Sep 2008 - Jun 2011

-Took the "Science & Technology" path for my secondary education, focussing on higher level science and mathematics.
-Scored 85% on the Physics & Chemistry national exam, placing me in the country’s top 3%.
+- In 2017, I graduated from Royal Holloway University of London with a First Class Honours degree in Physics, followed by the Mathematics graduate degree at King’s College London.

 ---

+# Education

+## Graduate - Mathematics

+🏛️ King’s College London, United Kingdom

+🗓️ Sep 2017 - Aug 2018

+- Developed a robust mathematical foundation for further studies and research in theoretical physics.
+- Refined my mathematical intuition to interpret and build models for simple and complex systems.
+- The skills acquired are highly transferable to other fields of applied mathematics and statistics.

+## Bachelor of Science - Physics

+🏛️ Royal Holloway, University of London, United Kingdom

+🗓️ Sep 2013 - Jun 2017

+🎯 First Class Honours

+- Developed the intuition to identify relevant laws and principles and apply appropriate mathematical tools and approximations when working on complex problems.
+- Exposed to advanced experimental methods in collection of experimental data, evaluating its significance, drawing relevant conclusions, and calculating the significant statistics.
+- Developed several scientific computing projects with a focus on data analysis and fluid dynamics.
+- Experience in communicating experimental results and producing clear and accurate reports.

+## High School - Exchange Year

+🏛️ River Ridge High School, USA

+🗓️ Aug 2011 - May 2012

+🎯 93% GPA

+- Took part in a one-year [exchange program](https://afs.org/) on my last year of high-school.
+- Top grades for mathematics, physics, and chemistry with scores ranging between 95% and 100%.

+## High School - Science Track

+🏛️ Escola Salesiana de Manique, Portugal

+🗓️ Sep 2008 - Jun 2011

+🎯 80% GPA

+- Ranked in the 97th percentile for the Physics & Chemistry national exam.